 Community Legal Education: Implementing the UN Declaration on the Rights of Indigenous Peoples

-Through Professor Gunn, Robson Hall, Faculty of Law, joined together with the Indigenous Bar Association on a previous project entitled “Implementing the UN Declaration on the Rights of Indigenous Peoples in Canada.”
+Through Professor Gunn, the UM Faculty of Law, joined together with the Indigenous Bar Association on a previous project entitled “Implementing the UN Declaration on the Rights of Indigenous Peoples in Canada.”
 This project was funded by the Law for the Future Fund of the Canadian Bar Association.

 The project’s main objective was to raise awareness among Aboriginal communities and broader Canadian society, of the standards set out in the UN Declaration and how to apply these standards in Canada.
 A 36-page handbook on implementing the UN Declaration was published and has been distributed to Aboriginal communities, lawyers, judges, human rights organizations and educators.
 It is available online as Understanding and Implementing the UN Declaration on the Rights of Indigenous Peoples: An Introductory Handbook.